George Stephenson

-George Stephenson (9 June 1781 – 12 August 1848) was a British civil engineer and mechanical engineer during the Industrial Revolution.
+George Stephenson (9 June 1781 – 12 August 1848) was a British civil engineer and mechanical engineer.
 Renowned as the "Father of Railways", Stephenson was considered by the Victorians as a great example of diligent application and thirst for improvement.
-Self-help advocate Samuel Smiles particularly praised his achievements.
 His chosen rail gauge, sometimes called "Stephenson gauge", was the basis for the 4 ft 8+1/2 in standard gauge used by most of the world's railways.

 Pioneered by Stephenson, rail transport was one of the most important technological inventions of the 19th century and a key component of the Industrial Revolution.
 Built by George and his son Robert's company Robert Stephenson and Company, the Locomotion No. 1 was the first steam locomotive to carry passengers on a public rail line, the Stockton and Darlington Railway in 1825.
 George also built the first public inter-city railway line in the world to use locomotives, the Liverpool and Manchester Railway, which opened in 1830.
+Following this, according to Encyclopedia Britannica, "Stephenson continued as the chief guide of the revolutionary transportation medium, solving problems of roadway construction, bridge design, and locomotive and rolling-stock manufacture.
+He built many other railways in the Midlands, and he acted as consultant on many railroad projects at home and abroad."